Placements, Outreach and Outpatient Services

 Recent examples of placements completed by interns include:

 2. OHSU Doernbecher Oncology and Survivorship Clinic*: interns work alongside a multidisciplinary team of providers serving youth and young adults who are 2+ years post cancer treatment, including psychosocial and behavioral assessment.
-In addition, broad program development for pediatric oncology psychology services will be part of this placement.
+In addition, broad program development for pediatric psycho-oncology services will be part of this placement.

-3. Pediatric Nephrology Clinic*: interns provide integrated behavioral health consultation to pediatric renal transplant recipients, participate and lead clinical quality improvement projects.
+3. Pediatric Nephrology Clinic*: interns provide integrated behavioral health consultation to pediatric renal transplant recipients and participate in and lead clinical quality improvement projects.
 Interns have the opportunity to engage in program development, revision, and evaluation.

-4. Pediatric Doernbecher Gender Clinic*: interns work alongside an interdisciplinary team caring for youth from elementary through young adulthood who are gender-exploring, gender non-conforming, and transgender.
+4. Pediatric Doernbecher Gender Clinic*: interns work alongside an interdisciplinary team caring for youth from elementary school age through young adulthood who are gender-exploring, gender non-conforming and transgender.
 Interns provide direct patient education/consultation and program development support.

 5. OHSU Pediatric Neurology Clinic: interns provide brief behavioral health consultation with patients with a variety of neurologic conditions, with recent emphases on those with epilepsy and headache.
 Service emphasizes same-day consultation and focuses on a variety of behavioral health topics (e.g., adherence, adjustment, behavior management).

-6. Disorders of Sexual Development Clinic: interns work alongside a team of medical and allied health professionals caring for youth with DSD, in particular those who identify as transgender.
+6. Disorders of Sexual Development Clinic: interns work alongside a team of medical and allied health professionals caring for youth with DSD.
 Interns provide direct patient consultation, collaboration/consultation with medical team, program development related to mental health screening and assessment, and referral assistance.

 7. OHSU Department of Anesthesiology and Peri-operative Medicine: interns provide peer mentoring to anesthesiology fellows regarding conducting research and engaging in research related to peri-operative anxiety and pain.

-In addition to the specific placement as described above, interns also will participate in specific community engagement projects as part of the LEND interdisciplinary training curriculum.
+In addition to the placement activities as described above, interns also will participate in community engagement projects as part of the LEND interdisciplinary training curriculum.
 Along with trainees of other disciplines, psychology interns typically complete 1-2 engagement projects.
-Examples of projects include developing, organizing, and providing a community-based training to parents of youth with special needs on various topics (e.g., behavioral support strategies, feeding and nutrition issues); consulting with community-based health organizations to provide education, support, or screening for individuals with disabilities, collaborating with a community organization to support and implement an annual camp for children with ASD; and partnering with Doernbecher Children's Hospital Volunteer Services to enhance knowledge and skills of volunteers regarding working with children with complex medical and/or developmental conditions.
+Examples of projects include developing, organizing and providing a community-based training to parents of youth with special needs on various topics (e.g., behavioral support strategies, feeding and nutrition issues); consulting with community-based health organizations to provide education, support, or screening for individuals with disabilities; collaborating with a community organization to support the implementation of an annual camp for children with ASD; and partnering with Doernbecher Children's Hospital Volunteer Services to enhance knowledge and skills of volunteers regarding working with children with complex medical and/or developmental conditions.

 Finally, all interns complete a Family Mentor experience, whereby they are paired with a family with a child with a disability and asked to complete several (~3) non-clinical joint activities, with the goal of helping improve understanding and appreciation of day-to-day life for these families.